Natasha Mayers: Olympic flag bearer and doping ban

-At the 2003 IAAF World Indoor Championships she ran in the 60 metres and just missed out on a spot in the final, finishing third in her semi-final.
+At the 2003 IAAF World Indoor Championships, she ran in the 60 metres and just missed out on a spot in the final, finishing third in her semi-final.
 She equalled her personal best of 11.09 seconds at the Mt.
-SAC Relays, but did not get past the heats in her race at the 2003 World Championships in the outdoor season.
+SAC Relays but did not get past the heats in her race at the 2003 World Championships in the outdoor season.
 She reached the 60 m semi-finals at the 2004 IAAF World Indoor Championships and again ran over 100 m at the major outdoor championship – her second Olympic performance at the 2004 Athens Games came to an abrupt end after she suffered a hamstring injury after reaching the quarter-finals stage.
 She was the Olympic national flag bearer at the Games opening ceremony and was chosen at the St. Vincent Sports Personality of the Year for her achievements later that year.

-She returned to St. Vincent in early 2005 and while there gave talks at local schools, promoting hard work and encouraging children to avoid the dangers of illegal drugs.
-In June that year she tested positive for excess testosterone against her epitestosterone levels and the IAAF gave her a two-year ban from the sport, stretching from June 2005 to June 2007.
-Later reflecting on the ban she said: "I just didn't know what to do.
+She returned to St. Vincent in early 2005 and, while there, gave talks at local schools, promoting hard work and encouraging children to avoid the dangers of illegal drugs.
+In June of that year, she tested positive for excess testosterone against her epitestosterone levels, and the IAAF gave her a two-year ban from the sport, stretching from June 2005 to June 2007.
+Later, reflecting on the ban, she said: "I just didn't know what to do.
 I went about it all wrong.
 I should have sought some help...I accepted the ban and that's that."
 She made her competitive return at the Athens Grand Prix Tsiklitiria, where she was runner-up in the 100 m behind Brianna Glenn.